pdfcpu/pdfcpu/getting_started/config_dir.md

 ## Config Dir

-pdfcpu will create this directory at the default user's config directory on execution of the first command.

-pdfcpu will create this directory at the default [user's config directory](https://golang.org/pkg/os/#UserConfigDir) on execution of the first command.
+pdfcpu will create this directory at the default [user's config directory](https://golang.org/pkg/os/#UserConfigDir) on the very first execution of a pdfcpu command.

 You can look up its location either like so: